 It is no secret that too many children in West Dallas are falling behind academically, and Esmeralda and her colleagues know years will pass before significant progress is made.

-“We’re working collaboratively to fix broken systems at a community level through evidence-based decision making, and that takes time,” said Regina Nippert, executive director of the Center on Communities and Education.
+“We’re working collaboratively to fix broken systems at a community level through evidence-based decision making, and that takes time,” said Regina Nippert, executive director of the Budd Center.
 “Thriving partnerships coupled with an understanding of data are providing the foundation necessary to achieve our goals.”